AarKaiser/weather_dashboard/README.md

 1) This README.me file.
 2) An "index.html" and it's associated "assets" folder.
-4) These files are all hosted on a repository and the finished assignment can be accessed directly at "https://aarkaiser.github.io/weather_dashboard/" on  a browswer.
+4) These files are all hosted on a repository and the finished assignment can be accessed directly at "https://aarkaiser.github.io/weather_dashboard/" on  a browser.
 5) The Github repo for the assignment is available at "https://github.com/AarKaiser/weather_dashboard"

+Technologies Used:

+1. HTML
+2. CSS
+3. JavaScript
+4. JQuery
+5. BootStrap
+6. JQuery UI
+7. Moment JS

 Website Mockup: